-For our Radio 4 charity appeal, we are focusing on our work with the youngest entrants to the Koestler Awards, from 14 to 25 years old.
+For our Radio 4 charity appeal in March 2019, we focused on our work with the youngest entrants to the Koestler Awards, from 14 to 25 years old.

 Young people make up 13% of our entrants, from secure children’s homes, secure training centres, young offender institutions, secure hospital units and adult prisons.

 Through an extended programme of targeted visits, publicity, and art and education staff networking, we aim to support more young people in custody, using art as a tool to increase well-being, engagement with education and personal development.